Sign Up

 Labour Minister David Piccini at Queen's Park on Nov.
 17, 2025.Steve Cornwell/The Trillium

-What happened: The Ford government gave about $2.5 million from its Skills Development Fund (SDF) to businesses owned by Sayan Navaratnam, an entrepreneur who the Ontario Securities Commission penalized a few years ago for allegedly misleading investors with inaccurate press releases, The Peak has learned in collaboration with The Trillium.
+What happened: The Ford government gave about $2.5 million from its Skills Development Fund (SDF) to businesses backed by Sayan Navaratnam, an entrepreneur who the Ontario Securities Commission penalized a few years ago for allegedly misleading investors with inaccurate press releases, The Peak has learned in collaboration with The Trillium.

 • Facedrive saw its market cap explode during the pandemic, once topping $5 billion, largely on the back of its promise to deliver COVID-19 contact-tracing technology.